mmeewis/TL15/exercise1/README.md

 In our lab we will access Adobe Campaign, let's check if you can execute an adobe.io call towards Adobe Campaign.

 * In your website, navigate to the [http://localhost:4502/content/lab-tl15/language-masters/en/adobe-campaign-check.html](http://localhost:4502/content/lab-tl15/language-masters/en/adobe-campaign-check.html) and follow instructions.

+## Add some pages to your site

+We will add three page under [http://localhost:4502/sites.html/content/lab-tl15/language-masters](http://localhost:4502/sites.html/content/lab-tl15/language-masters)

+### Forms portal page

+During the lab we will save and submit forms, the forms portal page will allow users to access their saved and submitted forms

+* Create a new page and use "**Lab TL15 Content Page**" as its template", use "Portal" as the title.
+* Open the page
+* Search for "draft" in components and drag "Drafts and Submission" component to your page

+## Forms page

+The forms you create with AEM forms can be integrated into your site

+* Create a new page and use "**Lab TL15 Content Page**" as its template", use "Form" as the title.
+* Open the page
+* Search for "form" in components and drag "AEM Form" component to your page

+## Prefill page

+We will prefill a form that is integrated in our site

+* Create a new page and use "**Lab TL15 Prefill Content Page**" as its template", use "Prefill" as the title.
+* Open the page
+* Search for "form" in components and drag "AEM Form" component to your page